specifics/aero-structures/README.md

 Or as [The Zen of Python](https://www.python.org/dev/peps/pep-0020/) simply says: __Readability counts.__

 #### <a name="pbpython"></a>[Practical Business Python](http://pbpython.com/)
 PB Python is a monthly-ish blog by Chris Moffitt ([@chris1610](https://github.com/chris1610/pbpython)) that covers applications for Python that can be used in an everyday business setting.
-This is probably the best resource around for accelerating your Python skills from writing dinky Python exercise programs to programs that will save you time.
+This is probably the best resource around for accelerating your Python skills from writing Python exercise programs to programs that will save you time.
 It's also a fantastic resource for getting started with `pandas` (Python Data Analysis Library) for the first time, and bridging the gap between Excel and Python.

 My recommended approach is to head into the [PB Python Archive](http://pbpython.com/archives.html) and start with the first article from 5 October 2014, ["Using Sets for Data Analysis"](http://pbpython.com/data-analysis-with-sets.html).
 As you move forward, go through each article in chronological order.
 Chris does a fantastic job of building upon his previous articles!